sci-visus/MSCEER/README.md

 The project can be built using CMake 3.11

 do the usual cmake thing...
+just activate the projects you want to build.

-NOTE: I have tested things on windows and linux is in progress, not mac.
+NOTE: I have tested things on windows and linux is in progress, not mac -- but there are basically no dependencies (unless you enable some of the "extractXXX" projects).
+Any errors in the compile are typically because Visual Studio lets you get away with leaving off the "this->" and un-instantiated template code is never compiled.